mosip/documentation/docs/architecture/feature-workflows.md

 <figure><img src="../.gitbook/assets/image (2).png" alt=""><figcaption></figcaption></figure>

+**Appendix**:

+* The term “identifier” in the architecture diagram refers to the unique identifier which can be used to download the credential on the esignet login Page
+* eSignet supports Various types of authorizations, ACR value is configured based on the Issuers' need to include the authorization mode in the authorization page
+* Types of Authorization Supported for Credential Download by eSignet are:

+  * **Login With OTP**: Credential download using OTP Based authentication to authorize the user

+    **Illustrated Implementation**: National ID credentials download
+  * **Login With KBA**: Credential download using KBA to authorize the user.
+The knowledge (as described by the credential issuer to authorize) is exposed to eSignet from Registry (Issuer) through eSignet Issuance Plugins

+    **Illustrated Implementation**: Insurance ID credentials download

 ### 3. Sharing of credentials

 The credentials are shared in a peer-to-peer model with the verifier application.
 The data exchange between devices is done using the BLE Protocol.
 For more information, refer to [Tuvali](../integration-guide/tuvali.md) documentation.